Many employers simply outline in the employee handbook that unauthorized overtime is not allowed.

 “Work not requested but suffered or permitted is work time.
 For example, an employee may voluntarily continue to work at the end of the shift.
 He may be a pieceworker, he may desire to finish an assigned task or he may wish to correct errors, paste work tickets, prepare time reports or other records.
 The reason is immaterial.
 The employer knows or has reason to believe that he is continuing to work and the time is working time.” – §785.11 of Electronic Code of Federal Regulations

 This rule goes for time employees work away from the office as well.
-If employers have reason to believe that employees are working extra time from home, even though it is not authorized, they have to be paid for it.
+If employees work extra when at home, employers must have to pay employees for their work.

 “The rule is also applicable to work performed away from the premises or the job site, or even at home.
 If the employer knows or has reason to believe that the work is being performed, he must count the time as hours worked.” – §785.12